-If you’ve never wintered a pond before, here are a few things you should know:
+How to Prepare Your Pond for Winter from the Experts – If you’ve never wintered a pond before, here are a few things you should know:

 Plants also go dormant in winter so you want to cut them back to the water line and check to ensure the clay in your plant pots is full so the roots are protected.
 The use of plant food pond tabs is essential as well.

-EQUIPMENT If possible, you want to keep your pump running over the winter months to keep the water moving.
+If possible, you want to keep your pump running over the winter months to keep the water moving.
 Before the cold sets in, ensure your filter is clean and then cover it with some insulation and a tarp to prevent it from freezing.
 If you have UV lighting, remove and store inside for the winter season.

-Each pond is unique.
+How to Prepare Your Pond for Winter from the Experts says each pond is unique.
 If you’re not sure what is best for your pond, a local pond expert can help you with a custom plan that is best for your specific pond’s needs! – Jordan Ninkovich and Robert Anderson, Fraser Valley Ponds/Cambie Water Gardens

 For more inspiring ideas, click here.

 For more unique items for your home, click shopCHT.com.